rjassef/Spec_pipeline/docs/index.rst

 Welcome to Spec_pipeline's documentation!
 =========================================

 Here you can find the documentation for using this package.
-It was built for analyzing the Hot DOG spectra presented in Eisenhardt et al. (in prep.), but can be useful for analysis of more spectra.
+It was built for analyzing the Hot DOG spectra presented in Eisenhardt et al. (in prep.), but can be useful for analysis of other spectra as well.

 .. toctree::
    :maxdepth: 2